fr-mm/quepland_bot/README.md

-A simple library for mouse automations.
+A simple library for recording and playing mouse macros at regular intervals between clicks.

 # Compatibility